UHHRobotics22-23/MarimbaBot/README.md

 Now you can launch the software.

+### Launch the audio nodes

+1.  `roslaunch marimbabot_audio run.launch`,
+2. Then several nodes will be stared, you can see a matplotlib-windows, it is a real time visualization of the midi format chart.
+3. And you can run the `rviz` to visualize the audio spectrum by adding an image window and choose `spectrum` topic.

 #### Note: The main launch files need to be added if they are created.